© Paul L. Hudson, Jr. 2003

 Cum convenitis unusquisque vestrum psalmum habet, doctrinam habet,

-Otav cuvepxhc0e, ekactoc yalmov exei, didaxhv exei,
+Otav cuvepxhc0e, ekactoc yalmov exei, didaxhv

 Hotan synerchesthe, hecastos psalmon echei, didachen echei,